manishkus0055/generic_wesite_and_instagram_scraper/README.md

-# 🌐 Universal Web Scraper
+# 🌐 Generic & Instagram Web Scraper

 A powerful and flexible Python-based web scraper that supports scraping **Instagram profiles** and **generic websites** with structured outputs and categorized downloads.